-In the second quarter of 2010, through the issuance of senior secured redeemable gold delivery preference notes (Gold Loan) and common stock purchase warrants, the Company raised, net of transaction costs, a further US \$20.216 million.
+In the second quarter of 2010, through the issuance of senior secured redeemable gold delivery preference notes (Gold Loan) and common stock purchase warrants, the Company raised, net of transaction costs, a further US\$20.216 million.

-At December 31, 2011

-Interest Number of

-Issued Maturity Rate Units Face Value

-USD

-Gold Loan June 18, 2010 May 31, 2013 8% 1,314 13,140,000
+At June 30, 2012 Issued Maturity Interest Rate Number of Units Face Value USD Gold Loan June 18, 2010 May 31, 2013 8% 1,314 9,360,000

-At December 31, 2011 the Gold Loan had a face value of US \$13,140,000.
-The Gold Loan has an original face value of US \$21,960,000.
-It was issued in US \$10,000 units, bears interest at 8% per annum and is payable semi-annually in arrears.
-The Gold Loan initially obligates the Company to deliver (subject to adjustment) an aggregate of approximately 24,400 ounces of gold (at US \$900 per ounce).
+At June 30, 2012 the Gold Loan had a face value of US\$9,360,000.
+The Gold Loan has an original face value of US\$21,960,000.
+It was issued in US\$10,000 units, bears interest at 8 percent per annum and is payable semi-annually in arrears.
+The Gold Loan initially obligates the Company to deliver (subject to adjustment) an aggregate of approximately 24,400 ounces of gold (at US\$900 per ounce).
 The Gold Loan matures on May 31, 2013, and requires various quantities of gold to be delivered at regular six monthly intervals leading up to the maturity date.
 The amount of gold that must be delivered is established by reference to a Gold Price Participation Arrangement ("GPPA").
 Under certain conditions, the GPPA allows the Company to proportionally reduce the quantity of gold it has to deliver.
-For gold prices between US \$900 and US \$1,200 per ounce, payment volumes are altered so that the Company's US dollar repayment obligation to repay the loans will not be affected by any changes in gold prices.
-However, volumes of gold payments are frozen if the price of gold falls below US \$900 (the Company being protected from having to deliver more gold) or exceeds US \$1,200 per ounce (the Company then being forced to give away a capped volume and thus value to the note holders) so in option terms the Company has a written put when gold prices are below US \$900 per ounce and written call option when they are above US\$1,200 per ounce.
+For gold prices between US\$900 and US\$1,200 per ounce, payment volumes are altered so that the Company's US dollar repayment obligation to repay the loans will not be affected by any changes in gold prices.
+However, volumes of gold payments are frozen if the price of gold falls below US\$900 (the Company being protected from having to deliver more gold) or exceeds US\$1,200 per ounce (the Company then being forced to give away a capped volume and thus value to the note holders) so in option terms the Company has a written put when gold prices are below US\$900 per ounce and written call option when they are above US\$1,200 per ounce.